Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 trashcan
 - 1 TV or video projector

 ### h.
 Library Room

-Library is 45,79m² and is designed to fit 16 peoples.
+The Library is 45,79m² and is designed to fit 16 peoples.

 Library have to contain:
 - 16 shelves